 There are influx of investors from China, The West (Dangote Cement is a good example), South Africa into Tanzania.
 Tanzanians are also waking up to invest in their country.

-Most lucrative investment Sectors In Tanzania
+Most Profitable Investment Opportunities In Tanzania

 Here are the most lucrative investment opportunities in Tanzania: